cankocagil/TT-SPN---Object-Detection/README.md

 # TT-SPN: Twin Transformers with Sinusoidal Representation Networks for Video Instance Segmentation

+Object Detection and Instance Segmentation version of TT-SPN

 Video instance segmentation is the recently introduced computer vision research are that aims joint detection, segmentation and tracking of instances in the video domain.
 Recent methods proposed highly sophisticated and multi-stage networks that lead to be unusable in practise.
 Hence, simple yet effective single stage approaches are needed to be used in practise.
 To fill the gap, we propose end-to-end transformer based video instance segmentation module with Sinusoidal Representation Networks (SPN), namely TT-SPN, to address this problem.
 TT-SPN, views the VIS task as direct sequence prediction problem in single stage that enables us to aggregate temporal information with spatial one.

 ![TT-SPN](https://github.com/cankocagil/TT-SPN/blob/main/figures/Pipeline.png?raw=true)